Kim Zolciak Under Fire For 4-Year-Old Son Holding Gun, Speaks Out On Her Side

 — Trending Rumors (@Rumorizer) January 29, 2017

 TMZ shared that Kim Zolciak is speaking out and defending herself.
 She says that Kash wasn’t holding a loaded gun at all.
 Kim spoke out saying that Kroy’s Desert Eagle pistol is never loaded when they let Kash hold it.
 After that, she went on to say that Kash, “is not shooting it, and we have a huge safe that we put the gun in, and in there they are not loaded as well.”
-They were simply letting their son hold a gun that isn’t loaded and he thought that was pretty cool, but a lot of Kim’s followers do not agree.
+They were simply letting their son hold a gun that isn’t loaded, and he thought that was pretty cool, but a lot of Kim’s followers do not agree.

 E!
 Online shared that Kim Zolciak also recently had to deal with someone on vacation that didn’t love the way her kids were behaving.
 Kim was not okay with the person commenting on it.
 The entire family went on a trip to Turks and Caicos.
 Kim went to Snapchat to explain how upset she was with what happened.